 The USA team is made up primarily of former college and professional hockey players.

 The following clip is a really cool amateur video of bandy being played at a public outdoor rink.
 Although you can’t really follow the play, this clip captures the purity of bandy for me, as there are no announcers talking or music blaring over the natural ambiance of the game.
-Watching their skating patterns and hearing the sounds of the skates on the ice in this quaint outdoor setting truly shows the purity of this sport.
+Watching and hearing the sounds of their skates on the ice in this quaint outdoor setting truly shows the purity of this sport.

 Growing The Game of Bandy

-Throughout the 20th century bandy was hampered from expanding partly due to the technological difficulties of sustaining an ice surface as large as a football field, and in large part due to the fast expansion of Canadian ice hockey into Europe during the first few decades of the century.
+Throughout the 20th century bandy was hampered from expanding partly due to the technological difficulties of sustaining an ice surface as large as a soccer field, and in large part due to the fast expansion of ice hockey into Europe during the first few decades of the century.
 Numerous European teams prepared for the 1920 Olympic hockey tournament by playing bandy, only to arrive seeing they needed to play under the Canadian ice hockey rules, which they had never seen before.
-This quickly converted a vast majority of bandy players into hockey players, not because ice hockey was necessarily better than bandy, but for the sole reason that hockey was the game they needed to play in order to compete in the Olympics.
-This relegated bandy into a much smaller northern niche sport.
-The bandy background of many of these early European hockey players is a significant influence on why even modern hockey in Europe is played on a larger ice surface and tends to be less physical.
+This quickly converted a vast majority of bandy players into hockey players, not because ice hockey was necessarily better than bandy, but for the sole reason that hockey was the sport they needed to play in order to compete in the Olympics.
+Because of this change, bandy was relegated into a much smaller northern niche sport.
+In fact, the bandy influence and background of many of those early European hockey players is a significant reason why hockey in Europe is played on a larger ice surface and tends to be less physical.

 Now, these organizations are attempting to grow the game of Bandy:

-The Federation of International Bandy (FIB) and it’s members are pushing hard for their game to be included in the Winter Olympics.
-By placing this game on the international stage, it will make recruiting new youth players, some adult players, and others who are interested in contributing to the game in some way (refereeing, youth coaching etc) far easier.
-Far fewer children would play hockey without the allure of the National Hockey League and the Stanley Cup.
-Creating the dream of an Olympic bandy gold medal could help draw increased awareness and possible interest in participating in the game.
+The Federation of International Bandy (FIB) and its members are pushing hard for the sport to be included in the Winter Olympics.
+By placing this game on the international stage, it will make recruiting new youth players, adult players, and others who are interested in contributing to the game in some way (refereeing, youth coaching, etc.) much easier moving forward.
+Far fewer children would be playing hockey without the allure of the NHL and the Stanley Cup.
+Creating the dream of an Olympic bandy gold medal could help draw increased awareness and possible interest in participating in the sport.
 Although the FIB has 29 member nations, a vast majority are like the United States and Canada, which have very few players participating in the game and it remains relatively unknown to most of the people in their respective countries.